Ebola: Latest MSF Updates

 Early on, symptoms are nonspecific, making it difficult to diagnose.

-The disease is often characterised by the sudden onset of fever, feeling weak, muscle pain, headaches, and a sore throat.
+The disease is often characterized by the sudden onset of fever, feeling weak, muscle pain, headaches, and a sore throat.
 This is followed by vomiting, diarrhea, rash, impaired kidney and liver function, and, in some cases, internal and external bleeding.

 Diagnosing Ebola is difficult because the early symptoms, such as red eyes and rashes, are common.